Resolution and New Year!

 day.
 Now that’s manageable.
 500 calories a day is easy to achieve.
 25

-pounds seems like a leap across the Grand Canyon.
-Until we quantify our
+pounds seems like a leap across the

 goal, set a deadline, then break it down to its daily requirements, the